Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Tampa Bay's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Tampa Bay is 5-2 against the spread and 7-0 overall in games when it scores more than 27.5 points.
+- Tampa Bay is 5-2 against the spread and 7-0 overall in games when it records more than 27.5 points.

-- In games that Tampa Bay churns out over 361.8 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Tampa Bay picks up more than 361.8 yards, the team is 3-5 against the spread and 6-2 overall.

-- This year, the Buccaneers have turned the ball over 15 times, four more than the Falcons' takeaways (11).
+- The Buccaneers have turned the ball over 15 times this season, four more turnovers than the Falcons have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.